 - A test called gonioscopy may be done during a slit lamp examination to detect certain types of glaucoma.
-A special contact lens (goniolens) is placed on your eye and a narrow beam of bright light is directed into your eye while the health professional looks through the slit lamp at the drainage angle in your eye.
-For more information, see the topic Gonioscopy.
+A special contact lens (goniolens) is placed on your eye and a narrow beam of bright light is directed into your eye while the doctor looks through the slit lamp at the drainage angle in your eye.
+To learn more, see the topic Gonioscopy.

 - The doctor may use a high-powered lens to examine the vitreous gel and retina of the eye.

 |Primary Medical Reviewer||Kathleen Romito, MD - Family Medicine|